 Shannon Reeder's Yoga Teacher Training Testimonial

-What is the greatest CHALLENGE you are facing in relationship to Yoga Teacher Training?
+What is Your greatest CHALLENGe in Yoga Teacher Training?

-My biggest obstacle or challenge is very clear: TIME!
-I'm sure it's a common complaint, because everyone's lives are just so busy.
-It seems like for the past few weeks, every moment of the day is valuable and being utilized, and it's challenging to prioritize my practice to the extent I'd like to take it to.
-I was able to carve out time for my sadhana by getting up extra early, and I cherished that time and structured morning rituals that allowed me to have it.
-I would like to carry that over into my daily routine, as taking time to breathe and meditate in the morning made a huge difference in my attitude when the day started getting busy and stressful.
+My biggest challenge is very clear: TIME!
+It seems like for the past few weeks, every moment of the day is valuable and being utilized.
+It's challenging to prioritize my practice to the extent I'd like to.
+I was able to carve out time for my sadhana by getting up extra early.
+I cherished that time and structured morning rituals that allowed me to have it.
+I would like to carry that over into my daily routine as taking time to breathe and meditate in the morning made a huge difference in my attitude when the day started getting busy and stressful.

-In an ideal world, I'd love to make my entire teacher training my main focus, I'd love to dive even deeper cultivate that deepness and connection to the practice even more, moving in a more committed way towards embodiment.
-It frustrates me when I'm not able to fully commit because of the million and one items on the daily to do list that have to come before my practice, my Om work, my readings, my meditations, etc. I'm having a hard time finding balance.
-BUT, I realize that is normal, because we have to live in the world and continue to be an active participant, so I feel like that's part of the work... to continue to cultivate balance and commitment; to having and living up to daily responsibilities and requirements, while at the same to committing to creating, cultivating and visiting this sacred space as often and as willingly and joyfully as possible.
+In an ideal world, I'd love to make teacher training my main focus.
+I'd love to dive even deeper and cultivate my connection to the practice even more, moving in a more committed way towards embodiment.
+It frustrates me when I'm not able to fully commit because of the million items on the daily to-do list that have to come before my practice - my Om Work, readings, meditations, etc. I'm having a hard time finding balance.
+BUT, I realize that is normal.
+We have to live in the world and continue to be an active participant.
+So, I feel like that's part of the work... to cultivate balance and commitment in living up to daily responsibilities and requirements, while at the same time committing to creating, cultivating and visiting this sacred space as often and as willingly and joyfully as possible.

-What is one thing you are LOVING in relationship to Yoga Teacher Training?
+What is one thing you LOve about Yoga Teacher Training?

 What I love about YTT is everything else!
-I am intrigued by the world of yoga, and for as long as I've been practicing and with the first half of YTT behind us, I feel like I'm only on this precipice of a journey that will be with me for a lifetime!
-It's such an exciting and overwhelming thought. t's the knowledge I return to when I do get frustrated by lack of time-- that it doesn't all have to be right now, that this is a journey and that I have every day to return to it.
-This is the first time I've been fully committed to my practice (in the past, I've had times of practicing very regularly then long periods of doing nothing).
-I'm scared of YTT ending and this commitment waning, because I'm at my personal best when I'm immersed in the beauty of yoga.
+I am intrigued by the world of yoga.
+For as long as I've been practicing I feel like I'm only on the precipice of a journey that will be with me for a lifetime!
+It's such an exciting and overwhelming thought.
+It's the knowledge I return to when I get frustrated by lack of time - that it doesn't all have to be right now, that this is a journey, and that I have every day to return to it.
+This is the first time I've been fully committed to my practice.
+In the past, I've had times of practicing very regularly then long periods of doing nothing.
+I'm scared of YTT ending and this commitment waning because I'm at my personal best when I'm immersed in the beauty of yoga.
 I'm fascinated by all of it: the history, the philosophy, the sister science of Ayurveda, and the grace, beauty, power and fluidity of the physical practice.
 We've had such special experiences lately with the full moon practice, and it's led to the chance to get to know everyone going through this process better.
-My whole life comes down to the choices that are made, and I want to make conscious choices to surround myself with people that share that space, eat foods that work best for my constitution, study and understand yoga, continue to work the challenging poses without the ego and frustration interceding and everything else that flows along that direction.
-I've always known I was attracted to yoga, but with diving deeply into it, I've uncovered a true passion for it, and I'm so happy that I made the decision to join the YTT program and make a conscious start down this road.
+My whole life comes down to the choices, and I want to make conscious choices to surround myself with people that share that space, eat foods that work best for my constitution, study and understand yoga, continue to work with the challenging poses without the ego and frustration interceding, and everything else that flows along that direction.
+I've always known I was attracted to yoga, but with diving deeply into it I've uncovered a true passion for it.
+I'm so happy that I made the decision to join the YTT program and make a conscious start down this road.